swseverance/core/tutorials/guides/02_react/react.md

 }, [clientId]);
 ```

-Finally, add an element to show the client name and ID above the stocks table in the `return` statement of the `Stocks` component.
+Finally, add an element to show the client name and ID above the stocks table in the `return` statement of the `<Stocks />` component.

 ```javascript
 return (